-- 1. Our city will continue to be exposed to and subject to the impact of those hazards described above and as well as lesser hazards and others that may develop in the future. - It is possible for a major disaster to occur at any time and at any place.
+- Travis County and the incorporated cities will continue to be exposed to and subject to the impact of those hazards described above and as well as lesser hazards and others that may develop in the future. - 2.
+It is possible for a major disaster to occur at any time and at any place.
 In many cases, dissemination of warning to the public and implementation of increased readiness measures may be possible.
 However, some emergency situations occur with little or no warning. - 3.
-Outside assistance will be available in most emergency situations, affecting our city.
+Outside assistance will be available in most emergency situations, affecting Travis County.
 Since it takes time to summon external assistance, it is essential for us to be prepared to carry out the initial emergency response on an independent basis. - 4.
 Proper mitigation actions, such as floodplain management, and fire inspections, can prevent or reduce disaster-related losses.
 Detailed emergency planning, training of emergency responders and other personnel, and conducting periodic emergency drills and exercises can improve our readiness to deal with emergency situations.